istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.1/index.md

 - **Fixed** a failure in `istio-init` when using native nftables with TPROXY mode and had an empty `traffic.sidecar.istio.io/includeInboundPorts` annotation.
   ([Issue #58135](https://github.com/istio/istio/issues/58135))

-- **Fixed** an issue where EDS generation code did not consider service scope and, as a result, remote cluster endpoints that should not be accesible were included in waypoint configuration.
+- **Fixed** an issue where EDS generation code did not consider service scope and, as a result, remote cluster endpoints that should not be accessible were included in waypoint configuration.
   ([Issue #58139](https://github.com/istio/istio/issues/58139))

 - **Fixed** an issue where, due to incorrect EDS caching in pilot, ambient E/W gateway or waypoints would be configured with unusable EDS endpoints.